 Students will be informed of flight travel dates and information soon.
-Students will receive information about a group flight.
 Students must ensure that they arrive at their location on the specified date and time.
 Students who arrive earlier than the specified date will be responsible for their lodging; likewise, students who remain after the end of the program will also be responsible for their accommodations.